CS2Browser/Launcher/README.md

   <br />
 </p>

-> IMPORTANT: The code is not signed, so it is very likely that both the web browser and the operating system will tell you that it is not secure.
+> IMPORTANT: The code is **not signed**, so it is very likely that both the web browser and the operating system will tell you that it is not secure.

 ## Features